KnowledgeForwardSolutions/DbC.Net/README.md

 Use ArgumentOutOfRangeExceptionFactory to create ArgumentOutOfRangeExceptions.
 ArgumentOutOfRangeExceptionFactory expects the exception data dictionary to contain entries for DataNames.Value and DataNames.ValueExpression.

+### FormatExceptionFactory

+Use FormatExceptionFactory to create FormatExceptions.
+FormatExceptionFactory does not have any expected entries in the exception data dictionary.

 # Release History/Release Notes